 Christ alone is the Head of the Church.
-We all strive to the servant leaders here at Shelter Island Presbyterian Church.
-Below is the Leadership Team of Shelter Island Presbyterian Church.
+We all strive to be servant leaders here at the Shelter Island Presbyterian Church.

-Linda Shelton Betjeman, Shelter Island Presbyterian Church’s Minister of Music since 2007, is a graduate of Union Theological Seminary School of Sacred Music, New York City, where she received a Master’s degree in organ performance and choral conducting.
-During her 50 year career in church music she has served in congregations in Manhattan, Westchester County and Long Island.
+Linda Shelton Betjeman has been the Minister of Music at the Shelter Island Presbyterian Church since 2007.
+She is a graduate of Union Theological Seminary School of Sacred Music, New York City, where she received a Master’s Degree in Organ Performance and Choral Conducting.
+During her 50-year career in church music she has served in congregations in Manhattan, Westchester County, and Long Island.

 Linda has been a recitalist at concert series in Manhattan, Westchester, and Rockland Counties, and has performed as a soloist in England and Italy (including St. Peter’s in Rome).
 She has been a keyboard soloist (organ, harpsichord, piano) with the Broadway Bach Ensemble of Manhattan and has performed with the Chappaqua Chamber Orchestra and Mimosa Chamber Ensemble of Manhattan.
 Additionally, Linda has been the accompanist for Taghkanic Chorale and Tri-County Opera of northern Westchester and has taught on the music faculty of the Walden-Lincoln and Trevor Day School in New York City as well as the Riverdale Country School and Sarah Lawrence College.

 Linda is currently the Director of the Shelter Island Community Chorus and summer organist-choir director at Union Chapel in the Grove, Shelter Island.